fssa-batch3/deepika.sriram__web_project/README.md

    - Scenario:User wants to edit their profile.
    - Steps:

-       1. Click on edit profile option in that profile page
-       2. It will move to edit profile page
-       3. The user can edit their details
-       4. press on "update profile"
+       1. In that same profile page, you can edit the profile except email address.
+       2. click on update profile.

-   Expected result
+   - Expected result:

-       1. the profile  of the user will be updated by showing "updated successfully" in an alert box
+       1. The profile  of the user will be updated by showing "updated successfully" in an alert box

 ### Delete profile